 I know what you mean.
-I recently took my senior pictures and it was a bad photo day. :(((posted about 3 years ago
+I recently took my senior pictures and it was a bad photo day. :(((posted over 3 years ago

 I think it's more of a photo thing.
 Skilled photographers are good at getting the exact or close to exact photo they want, so it's really just a matter of practise and determination.
 Figure out what works best.
 I still struggle and find it to be a pain in the ass to get great outfit photos because I'm taking them all myself too.
 Just make mental notes of what works and what doesn't work, and experiment a little!
 Make the photography process enjoyable.

 This probably happens to everybody.
 It sounds like you're just running dry on inspiration though.
 When you're inspired during a shoot, it sets the mood.
 I would find inspiration in the setting, your outfit, music, or maybe other photography you find online!posted 8 months ago

 I had some bad photo days with good outfits, and some boring outfits in a good composition.
 Truth is, I'm on my own when it comes to taking pictures.
 I'm too shy to visit places in public and have my pictures get taken from there...so I usually use my room and my backyard as a backdrop.
 I don't even use a reflector tool either.

 When I don't have time to set my tripod out for "good photo days", I would just illustrate my outfits in drawings instead.